afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

  - Apache Kafka (broker) with ZooKeeper
  - Apache Flink ([application cluster](https://ci.apache.org/projects/flink/flink-docs-stable/concepts/glossary.html#flink-application-cluster))
- - The Fraud Detection Demo WebApp
+ - The Fraud Detection bApp

 #### Requirements:
 Demo is bundled in a self-contained package.
 In order to build it from sources you will need: